-- A. Pyramids must follow Novice Division "Stunts" and "Dismounts" rules and are allowed up to 2 high.
-Note: Single base or assisted single base EXTENDED stunts are not allowed in Youth divisions or any of the younger divisions. - B. Top person must receive primary support from a base.
+- A. Pyramids must follow Novice Division "Stunts" and "Dismounts" rules and are allowed up to 2 high. - 1.
+Note: Single based or assisted single based EXTENDED stunts are not allowed in the Novice Divisions (also not allowed in the Novice Primary or any of the younger Novice Divisions). - B. Top person must receive primary support from a base.